Kafr Yasif: Culture and education

 Druze Maqam Al-Khidr in Kafr Yasif.

 According to the historian Atallah Mansour, Kafr Yasif is the "most academic Arab town in Israel", while journalist Sylvia Smith calls it "the preeminent [Arab] cultural town".
 With the near total depopulation of the Palestinian Arabs in the major cities of Haifa and Jaffa as a result of the 1948 war, Kafr Yasif became one of a few villages in the newly established state of Israel to emerge as a central space for Arab culture and politics.
 Its schools, proximity and location between major cities and other Arab villages, the relatively equal distribution of land ownership among its households and the diversity brought about by the influx of internally displaced Palestinians all contributed to its local importance.
 In 1948 it was the only Arab locality in the Galilee to contain a high school outside of the cities of Nazareth, Shefa-Amr and Haifa.
 Following the war, the high school enrolled students from over fifty Arab villages.
 Several students, including Mahmoud Darwish, became well-known poets, and the village hosted weekly poetry recitals.

 The Rabeah Murkus Dance Studio, Israel's first Arab dance studio, is located in Kafr Yasif.
 Rabeah Murkus, daughter of former Kafr Yasif mayor Nimr Murkus, also opened a dance study track for Arab high school students authorized by the Israeli Ministry of Education.
 The track serves 10th–12th graders in several Arab communities in northern Israel.
 A student of the dance studio, Ayman Safiah, born and raised in Kafr Yasif, became the first Palestinian male ballet dancer and, according to Israeli journalist Esti Ahronovitz, was "considered the first Arab classical-modern dancer".
 Several thousand mourners attended his funeral in Kafr Yasif on 28 May 2020.

+Voting Patterns

+In the 2022 election, 91 percent of voters in Kfr Yasif voted for the Arab parties, while 5 percent voted for the parties of the center-left coalition led by Yair Lapid and 3 percent voted for the parties of the right-wing coalition led by Benjamin Netanyahu.
+Among the voters for the Arab parties, 59 percent voted for the Hadash–Ta'al list, while 32 percent voted for Balad and 9 percent voted for Ra'am.